 When determining the appropriate amount of the sanctions the ECB is guided by the principle of proportionality.
 The ECB will assess the severity of the infringement and also any aggravating and mitigating circumstances of the case (e.g. duration of the breach, degree of responsibility, cooperation during the investigation, remedial actions adopted by the bank, and previous breaches committed).
 Penalties imposed must be effective, proportionate and dissuasive.

 The ECB’s independent Investigatory Unit (IU) is in charge of investigating alleged breaches of directly applicable Union law and of ECB supervisory decisions or regulations committed by significant supervised banks.

 The IU can exercise the powers granted to the ECB by the SSM Regulation (request for documents, examination of books and records, request for explanations, interviews and on-site inspections).
 The IU can also request information internally and from the NCAs.
 In addition, the IU can instruct the NCAs to make use of their investigatory powers under and in accordance with national law.

 Once it has completed its investigation, the IU may initiate a sanctioning proceeding by addressing a statement of objections to the supervised bank concerned.
-The bank will have the possibility to comment on the facts and objections raised by the IU (“right to be heard” principle).
+The bank will have the possibility to comment on the facts and objections raised by the IU and also on the proposed amount of the penalty.

-On the basis of its initial analysis of the facts, the evidence collected and the written submissions of the bank concerned, the IU will decide on how to proceed with the case.
-If the IU considers that an administrative penalty should be imposed, it will prepare a proposal for a complete draft decision and submit this proposal to the Supervisory Board.
-Once adopted by the Supervisory Board, the complete draft sanctioning decision will be approved by the Governing Council under the non-objection procedure.
+If, on the basis of its initial analysis of the facts, the evidence collected and the written submissions of the bank concerned, the IU considers that an administrative penalty should be imposed it submit a proposal for a complete draft decision to the Supervisory Board.